OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 VDCAdmin View
 -------------

-.. todo:: needs to be updated

-This view provides control of all the resources belonging to a Virtual DataCenter (VDC), but with no access to resources outside that VDC.
-It is basically and Admin view restricted to the physical and virtual resources of the VDC, with the ability to create new users within the VDC.
+This view provides control of all the resources belonging to a Virtual DataCenter (VDC), but with no access to resources outside that VDC, that is, restricted to the physical and virtual resources of the VDC.
+This view features the ability to create new users within the VDC, to define flows and templates for user consumption as well as set and keep track of user quotas.

 |image1|